 Ania Soliman is an Egyptian/Polish/American artist who grew up in Baghdad and currently lives and works in Paris.

-Ania Soliman attended Harvard College and Columbia University before participating in the Whitney Independent Study program.
-Her work has been exhibited at the Castello di Rivoli, Turin (2018), the Museum der Moderne in Salzburg (2016), the Museum of Contemporary Art at Antwerp (2015), the Whitney Biennial (2010), the 14th Istanbul Biennial (2015), the Museum der Kulturen in Basel (2014) and the Drawing Center in New York (2000).
-She has recently done lecture-performances at the Global Art Forum in Dubai and Singapore and at Blockbase in Davos.
+Ania Soliman’s work has been exhibited at the Castello di Rivoli, Turin (2018), the Museum der Moderne in Salzburg (2016), the Museum of Contemporary Art at Antwerp (2015), the Whitney Biennial (2010), the 14th Istanbul Biennial (2015), the Museum der Kulturen in Basel (2014), and the Drawing Center in New York (2000), among other venues, and she has recently done lecture-performances at the Global Art Forum in Dubai and Singapore and at Blockbase in Davos.
+She attended Harvard College and Columbia University before participating in the Whitney Independent Study Program.